NVIDIA/warp/README.md

     * GCC 4.0 upwards (Linux)
     * CUDA 11.0 upwards

-To build CUDA kernels either `CUDA_HOME` or `CUDA_PATH` should be set as environment variables pointing to the CUDA installation directory.
+To build CUDA kernels ensure that either `CUDA_HOME` or `CUDA_PATH` should be set as environment variables pointing to the CUDA installation directory.

 To run built-in tests you should install the USD Core library to your Python environment using `pip install usd-core`.